Kartikeya Sharma: Political career

-Career
+Business

-Kartikeya Sharma finished his Bachelors in Business Administration From Kings College London.
-In 2007, Sharma launched ITV Media.
-He also launched a network of regional TV channels through India News; as of 2015 India News operated five regional channels broadcasting across Haryana, Rajasthan, Madhya Pradesh and Chhattisgarh, Uttar Pradesh, Uttarakhand, Bihar and Jharkhand.
+Kartikeya Sharma completed his Bachelor of Business Administration from King's College London.
+In 2007, he founded ITV Media.
+He launched a series of regional TV channels under India News; by 2015, India News managed five regional channels that covered Haryana, Rajasthan, Madhya Pradesh and Chhattisgarh, Uttar Pradesh, Uttarakhand, Bihar and Jharkhand.

 Later on, Sharma acquired, through ITV Media, English language news channel NewsX.
 He entered the print media with the acquisition of The Sunday Guardian, an English language Sunday newspaper, and Aaj Samaj, a Hindi language daily newspaper.
 He has also been involved with News Wire Services, an Indian TV news wire service.

 Kartikeya Sharma is the Owner of Picaadily Hotels, Which Along With Hyatt owns a Range of Properties in Delhi and Parts of Haryana and Punjab.
 In 2015, Sharma set up Pro Sportify with Ashish Chadha, CEO of the Sporty Solutionz, a company that runs the Pro Wrestling League.

 Awards

 Kartikeya Sharma got the Champions of Change Award 2022.
 He also won the award for the Best CEO of the Year at the 2016 eNBA Awards.
+He was honoured with Person Of The Year Award by the Businessworld in 2022.